 As many service businesses continue to crop up, there is belief in the space.
 However, doubts are cast upon anything at all.
 “I think one of the biggest misconceptions is these businesses aren’t worth targeting.
 A lot of our competitors don’t really target the micro business segment,” Travis notes.
 “In the service industries that we target there are 2.5 million small businesses, but there are 12.2 million micro businesses – that’s a big opportunity.
 It’s also a lot more satisfying for us to work with the little guys, we really get to see how much of a difference it makes for these people and that keeps us motivated.”

 The Workweek team was never always focused on service businesses.
 As you collect the team together, there is obviously a lot of shift in terms of ideologies, philosophies, culture, working routines, and roles.
 Travis is quick to observe of this difference in scope, but he says they were never really far off the industry before launching Workweek.
-“Our founder team is mostly developer driven, and the products we launched in the past have been developer or prosumer focused tools.
+“Our founder team is mostly developer-driven, and the products we launch in the past have been developer or prosumer-focused tools.
 It felt natural for us to market to, talk about, and engage with that audience.
 The industries and users that we target now are entirely different.
 How we communicate on our website, how we market, how we design and build features, all of that is a whole different world to us.”

 He continues, “We’ve mainly adjusted in the language we choose and being extra cautious with feature development.
 Simple language, simple software.
-It’s been a fun challenge and we’ve certainly been reaching back into our past when our first jobs were painting houses and working on air conditioners.”
+It’s been a fun challenge.
+We’ve certainly been reaching back into our past when our first jobs were painting houses and working on air conditioners.”